Rev. Kirby began his ministry at Northminster in mid-June and his installation ceremony will be at 2 p.m. on Sunday, September 20.

-Michael comes to Northminster from Good Shepherd Presbyterian Church in the Garfield Ridge neighborhood on Chicago’s Southwest Side, where he served more than 11 years as pastor.
-Michael’s ministry has reached far beyond Good Shepherd — into the neighborhoods of Chicago, in the Presbytery of Chicago and in leadership roles in the Presbyterian Church U.S.A.
+Michael came to Northminster from Good Shepherd Presbyterian Church in the Garfield Ridge neighborhood on Chicago’s Southwest Side, where he served more than 11 years as pastor.
+His ministry there reached beyond Good Shepherd — into the neighborhoods of Chicago, in the Presbytery of Chicago and in leadership roles in the Presbyterian Church U.S.A.
 (PCUSA).

 Michael has served on numerous Presbytery of Chicago committees, councils and task forces including the worship, music and fine arts work group; the permanent judicial commission; and the connectional mission design task force.

 He was a commissioner to the PCUSA General Assembly in 2012.
 Michael has authored or co-authored eight overtures and rationales adopted by the Presbytery of Chicago, four of which have been adopted by PCUSA general assemblies.